friflo/ECS-wiki/docs/entity.md

 The methods `Entity.CloneEntity()` and `Entity.CopyEntity(Entity target)` are used to copy all components and tags of one entity to another.

-- `CloneEntity()` create a new entity having the same components and tags as the original entity.
+- `CloneEntity()` creates a new entity having the same components and tags as the original entity.
 - `CopyEntity(Entity target)` copy all components and tags to the given `target` entity.
   The target entity can be in the same or in a different store.

-This example creates - "clones" - a new entity with the same components and tags as the original entity.
+The example creates a new entity with the same components and tags as the original entity.

 ```cs
 public static void CloneEntity()